Elizabeth Bennett-Parker is the Delegate for the 45th Virginia House District and running for re-election in the 5th Virginia House District.

 Born in Alexandria to two Naval officers, Elizabeth is dedicated to serving her community.
-She co-leads Together We Bake, a nonprofit job training and personal development program for under-served women.

 Elizabeth served as a Fulbright Fellow, graduated Phi Beta Kappa from Cornell University, and earned a Master's from the University of London.